kids-first/kf-annotation-tools/docs/CUSTOM_GNOMAD_REF.md

 ```
 ## Create echtvar reference
 Used docker image `pgc-images.sbgenomics.com/d3b-bixu/echtvar:0.1.9`
-First, create a config json file.
+First, create a config JSON file.
 See [here](https://github.com/brentp/echtvar#configuration-file-for-encode) for generic details.
 [This config](gnomad_update.json) was used.
 This config will prepend `gnomad_3_1_1_` to all field names for source clarity upon annotation.
 ```sh
 echtvar \
    encode \